-Before dropping the new sink in we installed the faucet and the drain.
+Before dropping the new sink in we installed the matte black faucet and the drain.

 The sink came marked, and you choose where you want the hole for your faucet to go.
 I choose to put the faucet in the middle, so we used a couple tools to knock out the hole and get things rolling.

 Once we dropped the farmhouse sink in, my dad hooked the water lines up to the new faucet and changed the drain piping since we went from a two drain sink to a single drain sink.
 We tested everything and then sealed the edges so water doesn’t get in between the sink and counter.